 There were several moments I truly felt for this creature.
 At no point in time, did Frankenstein try and guide his creation.
 Although he outwardly looked evil, we might even ask ourselves, wasn’t Frankenstein the evil one?
 Through his decision, this creature was given life, and when it turned out that it wasn’t what he expected, he left it to its own fortunes.

 Yet, Frankenstein is haunted by his decision.
 He cannot truly rest, because he knows his creation is out there, and he is certain that it will cause destruction.
-Even though, this is truly confirmed later on in the story.
+Sadly so, this is confirmed later on in the story.

 Mary Shelley seems to warn her readers against ambition.
 ‘Here is a young man, who desired to be like God, look what happened!’
 Frankenstein did this incredible thing, created life, which should have brought him great recognition, but in the end, it only brought him disaster.